×

 Photos by Samantha Davis: Murray County Central's Carter Hanson goes up for a layup in the first half against Lac qui Parle Valley Wednesday afternoon in a Red Rock Conference prep boys basketball game at Southwest Minnesota State University.
 The Rebels defeated the Eagles 71-40.

-MARSHALL — The Murray County Central boys basketball team’s consistent attack to the basket and rebounding effort shined in a 71-40 dominant Red Rock Conference win over Lac qui Parle Valley Wednesday afternoon, completing a sweep in the holiday tournament held at Southwest Minnesota State University.
+MARSHALL — The Murray County Central boys basketball team’s consistent attack to the basket and rebounding effort shined in a 71-40 non-conference win over Lac qui Parle Valley Wednesday afternoon, completing a sweep in the holiday tournament held at Southwest Minnesota State University.

-The win marks three straight for the Rebels, and were led by Aidan Swenson’s 24 points.
-Four different Rebels finished in double-figure scoring, with Dugan Kluis adding in 11 and both Carter Hanson and Cayden Veldhuisen finishing with 10 points.
+The win marks three straight for the Rebels, who were led by Aidan Swenson’s 24 points, two blocks and nine rebounds.
+Four different Rebels finished in double-figures, with Dugan Kluis adding in 11 points each and both Carter Hanson and Cayden Veldhuisen each adding 10.

-MCC was fast to build a lead and built a 37-17 advantage by halftime, and continued to hold control of the game through its zone defense and efficient shooting.
+MCC was fast to build a lead, holding a 37-17 advantage by halftime.
+It continued to hold control of the game through its zone defense and efficient shooting.

-“In the 2-3 [zone], I still feel like we’re getting 2-on-1’s too often, when two guys are guarding one, and we don’t want that.
-But, in the 1-3-1 today, which we haven’t got a chance to put that on the floor very often, I was happy to see that,” Cariveau said regarding MCC’s zone defense.
-“I thought we scrambled well out of it,t and made them [LQPV] uncomfortable on the catches.”
+“In the 2-3 [zone], I still feel like we’re getting 2-on-1’s too often… but in the 1-3-1 today, which we haven’t got a chance to put that on the floor very often, I was happy to see that,” Cariveau said regarding MCC’s zone defense.
+“I thought we scrambled well out of it, and made them [LQPV] uncomfortable on the catches.”

 The Rebels defeated Minneota 71-65 on Saturday in the first day of the holiday tournament with a strong showing at the foul line.
-MCC shot 84%, 21 of 25, in free throws which Cariveau noted was their best performance at the line so far this season, and was proud of the performance.
+MCC shot 21 of 25 on free throws, which Cariveau noted was their best performance at the line so far this season.

-As it was apparent in Saturday’s matchup as well as Tuesday, MCC’s height in Wyatt Thomspon and Swenson will look to serve the team well this season on the rebounding and interior shooting ends.
+MCC’s height in Wyatt Thomspon and Swenson have served the team well this season on the glass and in paint offense.
 The two stand at 6-foot-7 and 6-foot-5, respectively.

 LQPV entered the night looking for its first win of the season.